Cannabis Activist Sign Up

 Signing up to become a cannabis activist is an important first step in helping us move the needle on legal cannabis consumption in Wisconsin.

 By signing up you are making a pledge to yourself and the cannabis cause.
-To do what you can, when you can.
-To help reform cannabis laws within your cities and towns.
-As well as making your voices heard at the state and federal levels.
+You pledge to do what you can, when you can.
+You pledge to help reform cannabis laws within your cities and towns, as well as making your voices heard at the state and federal levels.
 We need your voice!

-Last year Governor Evers included regulation of cannabis in his 2023-24 budget for the second time.
+Previous sessions Governor Evers included regulation of cannabis in his budgets.
 As expected the Joint Finance Committee (JFC) line vetoed any cannabis provisions from the budget.
-Thus sending any hope of cannabis legislation to the back of the line.
+Thus sending any hope of cannabis legislation implemented through the budget process dead on the floor.

 One way you can help us make cannabis policy a higher priority today.
 Is by signing our letter-writing campaign to your elected officials to make marijuana a priority.
 Use it to send a clear message that you support Governor Evers’ plan to legalize cannabis in Wisconsin.